 The mission of the HERA Women’s Cancer Foundation is to stop the loss of mothers, sisters, daughters, aunts, wives, partners and girlfriends from ovarian cancer.
 We do that by funding cutting edge research to find new directions in ovarian cancer treatment, prevention and early detection.

 Currently no effective test exists to reliably diagnose the disease early when the chance for survival is greatest.
 Current treatment protocols have not appreciably altered mortality from this disease.
+Incidence rates have decreased only slightly, and much more work needs to be done.
 Our priority is to understand this disease so that a test for early detection and more effective treatments can be developed.

 The HERA Women’s Cancer Foundation recently established a new grant focused on the cause, early detection, treatment, and/or understanding of ovarian cancer.
 The Sean Patrick Multidisciplinary Collaborative Grant provides $50,000 for a cross-disciplinary project that is collaborative in nature.
 The application must identify two (or more) scientists with different yet complementary skills and explain how these skills will be synergistic in addressing the ovarian cancer problem.
 HERA is proud to announce that the 2012 Sean Patrick Grant was awarded to Dr. Carrie Rinker-Schaeffer (University of Chicago) and Dr. Jason Shear (University of Texas).
 Click here to read about their exciting research.